fractalrobotics/Fractal-5-Pro/README.md

 - Instead of using the inductive probe for centering the print bed, use a sensor that has better defined sensing radii in the X and Y directions
   - The same centering routine can be used, but a different sensor solution is needed
+- Create an airtight enclosure for the filament spool
+- Reduce number of electronics cooling fans from four to two

-- Create an airtight enclosure for the filament spool If you build a Fractal 5 Pro and discover any other problems, please let me know.
+If you build a Fractal 5 Pro and discover any other problems, please let me know.

 ---